Acyony/gopher-pattern/README.md

 > 2 - 3sc, < 1inc(3x) > 4sc,  < 1inc(2x) > => 12st <br>
 > 3 - 4 ( repeat 2 rounds)  => 12st <br>

-> The finished Gopher is 15cm tall.
+> The finished Gopher is 15cm tall. <br>
+> Because this is a handmade work, your Gopher may look a little different from mine.
+Don't worry, this variation can happen occasionally depending on the material or even because of the way you crochet it.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.